 Serpstat combines a number of features, including a database of five billion keywords in order to help brands to make the most of their SEO by identifying, analysing and tracking their keywords – and those of the competition.
 It also contains loads of extras including backlink SEO tools to turn it into a really useful box of tricks for brands.

 Starting out with Serpstat is a doddle and, shouldn’t take you more than a few minutes:

-Far from just a keyword tool, Serpstat has a lot of useful and intuitive features – what are they?
+What could be called a growth hacking tool, Serpstat has a lot of useful and intuitive features – what are they?
 Let’s dive in:

-The feature allows you to search for oodles of related keywords and view their ‘difficulty score’ to see the word’s chances of ranking in the top 10 results per country.
-The feature also includes a PPC (pay per click) option for Google and Yandex adverts.
+The feature allows you to search for oodles of related phrases and view their ‘keyword difficulty score’ to see the word’s chances of ranking in the SERP against the top competitors.
+Apart from SEO, PPC research (pay per click) is also an option for Google and Yandex adverts.

 We don’t need to tell you that, these days, content marketing is where it’s at for marketers and, Serpstat has a really handy feature for this.
 The content marketing tool digs into the ways in which users search for specific keywords to help brands gain a deeper understanding of their audience.

 Rapidly becoming one of Serpstat’s most popular features, the website analysis tool allows for multi-domain comparisons as well as serving up positioning for associated keywords and tracking search engine visibility.